code-mphi/ECOGEN/docs/sphinx_docs/source/Chap5_2PUEq_2D_4rayleighTaylor.rst

   RT instabilities ; mixture density (left) and density gradient (right) over time.
 Visualization using Paraview_ software.

-When the density variations are low or non-existent, the mesh is as coarse as possible (within the conditions given in meshV5.xml) as shown in :numref:`Fig:testCases:PUEq:rayleighTaylorAnim2`.
+When the density variations are low or non-existent, the mesh is as coarse as possible (within the conditions given in mesh.xml) as shown in :numref:`Fig:testCases:PUEq:rayleighTaylorAnim2`.
 On the contrary, when the variations become significant, the mesh is refined.

 .. _Fig:testCases:PUEq:rayleighTaylorAnim2: